 A Florida native, I fell in love with journalism in fifth grade while touring the Florida Today newspaper headquarters—and it all went from there.

 In high school, I led the staff of the award-winning Stanton Devil's Advocate before heading to the Northeast to develop my professional media toolkit at Rutgers University.
-I graduated with a Bachelor of Arts in Journalism and Media Studies in December 2018.
+I graduated with a BA in Journalism and Media Studies in December 2018.

 Along the way, I developed a special interest in health reporting thanks to my personal journey overcoming Postural Orthostatic Tachycardia Syndrome (read more about it here).
-I am particularly interested in lifestyle's connection to chronic disease, and I plan on using my journalism skills to help people live healthy, vibrant lives.
+I am particularly interested in lifestyle's connection to chronic disease, and I plan on using my communication skills to help people live healthy, vibrant lives.

 I am currently pursuing my MS in Health Education and Behavior at the University of Florida.
 After I graduate as a Certified Health Education Specialist (CHES), I plan to work in a hollistic health setting and use my skillset to help people heal.